 Is it hard if you don’t have words on the script?

 Yes, although not much harder.
 That’s why I kept asking Kelly: what is he thinking here?
-She didn’t want to satisfy completely the questions because the character is mysterious.
+She didn’t want to answer the questions completely because the character is mysterious.
 He is driven by the need to have convictions, the need to have strong feelings about something.
 Even if it’s not fully thought through.

 My character thinks he is going to be appreciated.
-In one scene, when he goes to the farm, he seeks the approval from his peers, however they disapprove it.
-They think it’s theatre and not effective, there are tens of dams and if you bomb one it doesn’t matter.
+In one scene, when he goes to the farm, he seeks the approval from his peers, however they disapprove of his plan.
+They think it’s theatre and not effective; there are thousands of dams and if you bomb one it doesn’t matter.
 How can you take credit after so much criticism?

 How is working with Kelly?

-She is a decisive person with strong ideas, if there’s two lines of dialogue she’ll film five minutes before and five minutes after the dialogue.
-It ends up giving you a sense that the character is living in that kind of space.
-Not just there to move the plot along.
+She is a decisive person with strong ideas; if there are two lines of dialogue, she’ll film five minutes before and five minutes after the dialogue.
+It ends up giving you a sense that the character is living in that kind of space, not just there to move the plot along.
 By living in the story you end up immersing yourself in the story more.